 ESD is proud to play a part in Bond Vet’s recent growth.
 The New York City-based veterinary service has a business model somewhere between an emergency room and a primary care physician for pets.
 Bond Vet continues to develop new animal hospitals focusing on urgent care and wellness exams throughout the city with plans to expand throughout the East Coast.

-Ethan Gould, Senior Project Engineer and Bond Vet’s project manager, says each new site presents unique challenges.
+Each new site presents unique challenges.
 Landlord involvement and provided building services can vary broadly across sites.
 The ESD team participates in early lease reviews to set up more successful interactions with landlords.
 This close collaboration helps facilitate speedy lease executions.